tjune1/cse15l-lab-report3/index.md

 # Third Lab Report - Jun T.

 In this lab report, I choose the command `find` and find 4 ways to use it.
 In example 1 and 2, I use the `-name` option to search for a file in a directory with a specific name.
 In example 3 and 4, I use the `-type` option to search for files based on their types.
-In example 5 and 6, I use the `-path` option to find all the paths that contains a given string.
-In example 6 and 8, I use the `xargs wc` option to find and count the lines, words, and characters of the files in a given directory.
+In example 5 and 6, I use the `-empty` option to search for files or directories that are empty or have no content.
+In example 7 and 8, I use the `xargs wc` option to find and count the lines, words, and characters of the files in a given directory.

 Example 1: